 - Hyperopia (far-sightedness) of 600 degrees

-    The surgery is simple and painless and takes about 10 minutes.
-The lens is inserted through a small incision at the edge of the cornea and is placed behind the iris and in front of the natural crystalline lens.
+The surgery is simple and painless and each eye takes about 5-10 minutes to complete.
+Once the anaesthesia is administered, your surgeon will insert the lens through a small incision at the edge of the cornea.
+The lens is placed behind the iris and in front of the natural crystalline lens.

-    The wound heals on its own without stitches.
 Recovery is relatively fast with minimal discomfort.
-Most patients are able to return to work or school within a few days of the procedure.
+Patients can resume their normal activities the day after surgery, and most patients are able to return to work or school within 1-2 days of the procedure.

 Advantages of ICL surgery

 There are numerous benefits of having an ICL surgery, in addition to improved vision.